-Ready or not, open enrollment is here, and if you haven't already started, it's time to start reviewing health insurance options.
+Ready or not, open enrollment is just about here, and if you have the opportunity, it's time to start reviewing health insurance options.
 One of the choices you may consider is a high-deductible health plan (HDHP).
 Lower monthly premiums may sound good, but you'll pay more before insurance kicks in.

 Health savings accounts (HSAs) are one way to ease the financial burden.
 HSAs allow you to contribute before tax, grow money tax-free, and take it out for qualified expenses any time.